quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

       2. Car.
       3. Motorcycle.
     - We decided to choose two anchor boxes, a taller one and a wide one.
-      - Like we said in practice they use five or more anchor boxes hand made or generated using k-means.
+      - Like we said in practice they use five or more anchor boxes hand maet alde or generated using k-means.
     - Our labeled Y shape will be `[Ny, HeightOfGrid, WidthOfGrid, 16]`, where Ny is number of instances and each row (of size 16) is as follows:
       - `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`
     - Your dataset could be an image with a multiple labels and a rectangle for each label, we should go to your dataset and make the shape and values of Y like we agreed.